Data quality assessment

 Population based surveys are prone to 2 main types of errors:*****

-The 3 days are organised as follows:
+The 3 days-training is organised as follows:

 - DAY 1: Survey methods, anthropometric measurements